astropy/astropy/docs/units/equivalencies.rst

 Spectral Units
 ^^^^^^^^^^^^^^

-`~astropy.units.equivalencies.sp` is a function that returns an equivalency list to handle conversions between wavelength, frequency and energy.
+`~astropy.units.equivalencies.spectral` is a function that returns an equivalency list to handle conversions between wavelength, frequency and energy.